ArkaPrabhaChowdhury/ArkaPrabhaChowdhury/README.md

 <h3 align="center">A passionate and goal-oriented developer from India.
 Currently working as a MERN stack intern and App developer intern at a German start up.</h3>

-- 🌱 I’m currently working on React Native, React and NextJS.
+- 🌱 I’m currently learning to work with AI tools and also learning Wordpress.

-- 📝 I regularly write articles on [https://feedingtrends.com/u/arkaprabha](https://feedingtrends.com/u/arkaprabha)

 - 💬 Ask me about **Full Stack Development and React Native**

 - 📫 How to reach me **arkopra@gmail.com**

+- - 📝 I sometimes write articles on [https://feedingtrends.com/u/arkaprabha](https://feedingtrends.com/u/arkaprabha)

 - ⚡ Fun fact: **I love contributing to Open Source and gaming!**